-(1) All of the outstanding equity awards granted prior to November 13, 2014 were granted under our 2005 Stock Plan.
-The outstanding equity awards granted on and after November 13, 2014 were granted under the 2014 Plan.

-- (2) This column represents the fair value of a share of our common stock on the date of grant, as determined by our board of directors. - (3) This column represents the market value of the shares of our common stock underlying the restricted stock units as of December 31, 2015, based on the closing price of our common stock, as reported on the NASDAQ, of \$30.47 per share on December 31, 2015. - (4) All shares subject to the option were vested on the vesting commencement date. - (5) All shares subject to the option vest on the third anniversary of the vesting commencement date. - (6) Twenty-five percent of the shares subject to the option vests on the first anniversary of the vesting commencement date, and the remainder vests in equal amounts quarterly thereafter for the following three years. - (7) Twenty percent of the shares subject to each option vests on the first anniversary of the vesting commencement date and eighty percent of the shares subject to each option vests in 16 substantially equal quarterly installments thereafter over for the following four years. - (8) Twenty-five percent of the shares of common stock underlying the restricted stock units vests on the first anniversary of the vesting commencement date, and the remainder vests in equal amounts quarterly thereafter for the following three years.
+- (1) All of the outstanding equity awards granted prior to November 13, 2014 were granted under our 2005 Stock Plan.
+The outstanding equity awards granted on and after November 13, 2014 were granted under the 2014 Plan. - (2) This column represents the fair value of a share of our common stock on the date of grant, as determined by our board of directors. - (3) This column represents the market value of the shares of our common stock underlying the restricted stock units as of December 31, 2018, based on the closing price of our common stock, as reported on the NASDAQ, of \$46.28 per share on December 31, 2018. - (4) Twenty-five percent of the shares subject to the option vests on the first anniversary of the vesting commencement date, and the remainder vests in equal amounts quarterly thereafter for the following three years. - (5) Twenty percent of the shares subject to each option vests on the first anniversary of the vesting commencement date and eighty percent of the shares subject to each option vests in 16 substantially equal quarterly installments thereafter over for the following four years. - (6) Twenty-five percent of the shares of common stock underlying the restricted stock units vests on the first anniversary of the vesting commencement date and the remainder vests in equal amounts quarterly thereafter for the following three years.